lifeBalance/camagru/README/mvc.md

 <p align="center"><img src="./images/spaguetti.jpg" height="250" /></p>

 Web frameworks are there to protect you from shooting yourself in the foot.
+Or at least to protect you from feeling regretti with your bowl of spaguetti (meaning your app, dawg :joy:).

 ## The Big Picture
 Nothing like a good diagram to get the party started: